acerbilab/pybads/docsrc/source/about_us.rst

 Development team alumni
 -------------------------

-Developers who have made important contributions in the past, but are no longer contributing actively:
+This section will list developers who have made important contributions in the past, but are no longer contributing actively.

--

 Join the team
 --------------